Announcing, our brand new Florida SUP guide…

 If going paddle boarding in Florida is something that you’ve always dreamed of, or if you’re in the process of planning your next vacation, this 62 page .pdf guide is a must have…

 Did you know?
-In addition to the fact that Florida is well-known for its wide variety of beautiful SUP spots, the state is also home to a number of companies that manufacture inflatable SUPs such as iRocker, YOLO, and BOTE.
+In addition to the fact that Florida is well-known for its wide variety of beautiful SUP spots, the state is also home to a number of companies that manufacture inflatable SUPs such as iRocker, BOTE Boards, and YOLO.

 SUP locations covered in our Florida Paddle Boarding Guide…